New Mexico Counseling License Requirements

 How to Become a Counselor in New Mexico

 Most types of counseling licenses in New Mexico require applicants to have a master’s degree or above that meets certain coursework requirements.
+Many New Mexico counseling programs are available to help you meet these requirements.
 In addition to a degree, counseling licensure usually requires passing a national exam and gaining supervised experience.
+If you already hold a license in another state and are looking to practice in New Mexico, visit our Counseling License Reciprocity Guide.

 1. Decide which area of counseling to pursue.

-Before you even get your counseling degree, you should think critically about which type of counseling you would like to practice.
-Each counseling type has its own degree requirements, so the more clarity you have going into your degree, the faster you can begin working as a counselor.
+Before you get your counseling degree you should think critically about which type of counseling you would like to practice.
+Each counseling type has its own degree requirements, so the more clarity you have prior to pursuing your degree, the sooner you can begin working as a counselor.

 2. Earn the degree(s) required for your counseling practice area.

-Most counseling licenses in New Mexico require a master’s degree or doctoral degree in professional counseling or a closely related field.
+Most counseling licenses in New Mexico require a master’s degree or doctoral degree in professional counseling or a closely related field, but there are still options available for those without graduate degrees.
 For example, school counselors have several different pathways they can take to licensure, and not all of them require a master’s degree.
-Licensed Alcohol and Drug Abuse Counselors (LADACs) can become licensed with an associate degree, but will have to complete the maximum number of supervised experience hours.
+Licensed Alcohol and Drug Abuse Counselors (LADACs) can become licensed with an associate degree if they complete the maximum number of supervised experience hours.

 3. Get licensed to practice counseling in New Mexico.

-Finally, after you have the degree you need to practice the type of counseling you want to target, you will be ready to begin the process of becoming licensed.
-Professional Clinical Mental Health Counselors (LPCCs), Licensed Marriage and Family Therapists, and Licensed Alcohol and Drug Abuse Counselor (LADACs) are regulated by the New Mexico Counseling and Therapy Practice Board, while school counselors are regulated by the New Mexico Public Education Department.
+Finally, after you have the degree required to practice in your desired counseling field, you will be ready to begin the process of becoming licensed.
+Professional Clinical Mental Health Counselors (LPCCs), Licensed Marriage and Family Therapists (LMFTs), and Licensed Alcohol and Drug Abuse Counselor (LADACs) are regulated by the New Mexico Counseling and Therapy Practice Board (the Board), while school counselors are regulated by the New Mexico Public Education Department (NMPED).
 Continue reading to find out more about how to become licensed as a professional counselor in New Mexico.

 Professional Clinical Mental Health Counselor (LPCC) Licensing Process